kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 #### Preparing for Collisions

 We want the player to detect when it is hit by an enemy, but we haven't made any enemies yet!
-However, that's OK because we're going to use Godot's _signal_ functionality to make it work.
+That's OK because we're going to use Godot's _signal_ functionality to make it work.

 Add the following at the top of the script (after `extends Area2d`):